-2020 has been declared the year of the RV.
-People are getting restless and want/need a vacation.
+More and more people are trying RVing.
+People are restless and want/need a safe vacation.
 And RVs offer a comfortable way to travel while enabling the safety of distancing from high traffic areas like hotels or airplanes.
 Travellers are realizing we have a lot of beauty right here in the US, often in their own backyard, so why not take the staycation a step further and make home mobile.
-As the ads now say, it’s Your House, Your Rules!
 It is certainly the ideal solution and those of us who travel and live in RVs agree.

 If you are new to RVing, we welcome you and have a few things to offer from our experiences.
 Whether you are renting or purchasing a RV, there are many things to take into consideration.